A topic from the subject of Distillation in Chemistry.

 Procedure:

-2. Add the liquid mixture to the round-bottom flask and add boiling stones to prevent bumping.
+2. Carefully measure and add a known volume of the liquid mixture to the round-bottom flask.
+Add boiling stones to prevent bumping.

 Significance: